 Welcome to the SimScale Documentation.
-These pages aim to provide detailed information about how to use the SimScale simulation platform.
+These pages aim to provide detailed information about how to use the SimScale simulation software platform.

 SimScale is a browser-based, online engineering simulation platform that provides powerful modeling and simulation capabilities.
 With in-browser 3D visualization, scalable on-demand computing capacity, and a pay-per-use pricing model, the SimScale platform enables a new way of using simulation technology.

-SimScale integrates a broad variety of simulation tools from structural mechanics, fluid dynamics, and thermodynamics.
-Both Finite Element as well as Finite Volume-based solvers are available.
-The SimScale team and our partners are constantly expanding the feature set of the platform with new analysis types and other features.
+SimScale integrates a broad variety of simulation software tools for structural mechanics, fluid dynamics, and thermodynamics.
+Both finite element as well as finite volume-based solvers are available.
+The SimScale team and our partners are constantly expanding the features of the platform.

-Listed below you can find the most important resources in this documentation.
+Listed below you can find the most important resources of this documentation.

 If this is your first visit to the SimScale platform, we recommend you to take a quick tour to get to know the basics of the SimScale Community, Dashboard, and Workbench.
-Also, take a look at our tutorial section.
+Also, besides the SimScale Documentation pages, your should discover our tutorial section.

 The SimScale simulation platform (“Workbench”) covers a multitude of functionality, ranging from CAD/domain preparation tools (pre-processing) over the simulation setup interface to the online post-processor, used to visualize the simulation results.
 Find detailed information on the feature set of each of those components in the sections listed below.

-Every simulation starts with the 3D CAD-model that should be simulated.
+Every simulation starts with the 3D CAD model that should be simulated.
 There are a few requirements the geometry needs to fulfill in order to be compatible with SimScale as well as making sure that the simulation can be solved efficiently.
-Find out more about how to prepare your CAD model for simulation here:
+Find out how to prepare your CAD model for simulation here:

 Post-processing refers to the visualization of simulation results.
 Depending on your simulation, the result files can exceed multiple gigabytes in size, making a powerful and reliable visualization environment essential.
 With the online post-processor, SimScale provides a state-of-the-art tool for visualizing simulation result data.
 Learn more about how to visualize your simulation results with SimScale and how to conclude design changes in the following section: